ctnava/rxtechnotes/sop/prescription_intake.md

 - **Medication Order**: A written or transcribed (verbal/telephone) order issued in an **inpatient** setting (e.g., hospital).
 - **Prescription**: A medication order written on a prescription blank to be filled in an **outpatient/ambulatory** setting.

+New prescriptions may be submitted by:

+- 📝 Handwritten forms (often for controlled substances)
+- 📠 Faxed prescriptions
+- ☎️ Verbal orders (received directly by the pharmacist; entered by technicians)
+- 🧾 E-scripts through HIPAA-compliant Electronic Data Interchange (EDI)

+> 📠 For accuracy and improved record keeping, many pharmacies scan the prescription into the pharmacy dispensing system.

 ## 🗂️ Step 1: Check for Required Elements

 Before processing, the pharmacy technician must review prescriptions for completeness and authenticity.